doctrine/mongodb-odm/en/reference/annotations-reference.rst

 @Increment
 ----------

-The increment type is just like a normal field except that when you update, it will use the $inc operator instead of $set:
+The increment type is just like an integer field except that it will be updated using the `$inc` operator instead of `$set`:

 .. code-block:: php